waseem-medhat/blog/content/posts/reflecting-on-my-web-dev-journey.md

 A while later, I joined a team of mostly back-end developers working on projects that are built with actual web frameworks like Laravel and Django.
 As you might expect I handled the UIs that are built with Blade/Django templates.
-I was away of the back-end code most (but not all) of the time, but I did learn a number of concepts.
+I was away from the back-end code most (but not all) of the time, but I did learn a number of concepts.
 In some cases I even helped the back-end developers debug some problems.

-At this stage, I was at a point where there are lots of concepts that I know about, probably enough to make it so easy for me to start writing full-stack apps myself and get tangible experience.
+At this stage, I was at a point where there are lots of concepts that I know about, probably enough to make it easy for me to start writing full-stack apps myself and get tangible experience.
 But at the time, web development was still at best a side hustle for me, and I only focused on front-end technologies.

 ## JavaScript